How to Protect Dogs from Fleas and Ticks

 Species-Appropriate Treatment Options

-There are plenty of over-the-counter and prescription flea control options, but always opt for vet-approved flea treatments that are both effective and safe.
+There are plenty of over-the-counter and prescription flea control options, but always opt for vet-approved flea protection manuals that are both effective and safe.

 1. Spot-On Treatments